 He is currently a Non-Executive Director of Sino Land Company Ltd., Tsim Sha Tsui Properties Ltd and Sino Hotels (Holdings) Ltd which are listed in the HK Stock Exchange, since 2010.
-He is also the Chairman of Audit & Risk Committee of Yeo Hiap Seng Limited listed on the main board of Singapore Stock Exchange.
+He is also the Lead Independent Director and Chairman of Audit & Risk Committee as well as Chairman of Nominating Committee of Yeo Hiap Seng Limited listed on the main board of Singapore Stock Exchange.